GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/3-guarda-fortress/corrosion.md

     - A few of the Cursed Wheel nodes have more than one corrosion sentry.
 These corrosion sentries have an additional prefix ("2F North" Corrosion Sentry) to distinguish them from each other.
     - The guide is structured as a series of nested drop-down menus that can be kept open or collapsed.
 Each entry has a [#] that follows the order of appearance in the Cursed Wheel.

+!!! tip "Low Corrosion Level Required"
+    - Some corrosion sentries require a low Abyss corrosion level to access their hallway or room
+    - They are marked with a [LC] tag.
+We do not know the exact values for each one.
+Before you try to register them make sure you have set all available corrosion sentries to "Not spotted" and you should have no problems.

 ### Secret Passage Minor Harken

 ??? note "Corrosion Sentry [1]"